 Note: If you are a current high school student interested in Carroll's Doctor of Physical Therapy program, learn more about our Doctor of Physical Therapy (DPT) 3+3 Direct Admission.

 STEP 2: Complete and submit the following:

 - Observation in at least two unique settings for a combined minimum of 16 hours is required.
 Practice settings include inpatient acute care, inpatient rehab/sub-acute rehab facility, nursing home facility/extended care, outpatient free-standing PT or hospital clinic, school/pre-school, industrial/occupational health, or home health.
 An observation form is required for each experience.

 - Submit clinical experience documents to: firstname.lastname@example.org or mail to Carroll University Office of Admission, 100 North East Avenue, Waukesha, WI 53186

 - If you were unable to complete the observation hours due to the Covid-19 impact, watch this video and provide a statement (typed, 750-1000 words) using the following prompt:

 - Explore the nine specialty areas of physical therapy practice and explain how your approach may differ in each.

 - One letter of reference from a university/college professor who taught you.
-Please share this link with your references for submission of recommendations: https://www.carrollu.edu/admissions/graduate-recommendation.
+Please share this link with references for submitting letters of recommendation.

 - Safety and Technical Standards form